jncraton/web-apps-cpsc2330/lectures/35-grid.md

 - The grid creates new tracks automatically to accommodate the misplaced items
 - You can control the size of these automatic tracks using `grid-auto-rows` or `grid-auto-columns`

----

-In what scenarios would you choose to use the implicit grid functionality rather than explicitly defining all your rows and columns?

 ## Exercise

 Using the `grid-template-areas` property, define a 2x2 grid where the top-left is `logo`, the top-right is `header`, the bottom-left is an `aside`, and the bottom-right is `content`.